asterisk/documentation/docs/Development/Roadmap/Asterisk-13-Projects/Media-Format-Rewrite.md

----

----
+!!! note

-**Note:**  Ordering of format additions to a capabilities structure is preserved and forms the format preference order.
+    Ordering of format additions to a capabilities structure is preserved and forms the format preference order.

----
+[//]: # (end-note)

 #### Capabilities structure manipulation